-In situations where a student poses a threat to the health and safety of the Luther College or wider community or its members, or has seriously disrupted others in the residential community or academic environment and a reasonable accommodation is not available, the Dean of Student Engagement will convene the Student Life Threat Assessment Team (may include but is not limited to the assistant Dean of Student Engagement, the director of Counseling Service, the director of Campus Safety, and the director of Residence Life) to make an individualized and objective assessment of the student's ability to safely participate in the academic and residential life of Luther College.
+In situations where a student poses a threat to the health and safety of the Luther College or wider community or its members, or has seriously disrupted others in the residential community or academic environment and a reasonable accommodation is not available, the Dean of Student Engagement will convene the Threat Assessment Team (may include but is not limited to the Director of Behavioral Intervention and Care, the Director of Wellness and Counseling Service, the Director of Campus Safety, and the Director of Residence Life) to make an individualized and objective assessment of the student's ability to safely participate in the academic and residential life of Luther College.
 The assessment will be based on a reasonable judgment relying on the most current, documented medical records and/or the best available objective evidence.